aspose-tasks/Aspose.Tasks-Documentation/cpp/developer-guide/working-with-tasks/estimated-and-milestone-tasks/_index.md

 ## **Working with Milestones**
 The Tsk class exposes the IsEstimated and IsMilestone properties to manage estimated and milestone tasks:

-- IsEstimated: set and get whether a task is estimated (boolean).
+- IsEstimated: set and get whether a task is estimated (bool value).
-- IsMilestone: set and get whether a task is a milestone (boolean).
+- IsMilestone: set and get whether a task is a milestone (bool value).
 ### **Viewing Estimated and Milestone Tasks in Microsoft Project**
 To see whether a task is estimates of marked as a milestone in Microsoft Project: